-When I first made Oatmeal Scotchies and posted them on my blog last August I was not at all pleased with how the pictures turned out so I’ve remade these cookies–this time as cookies instead of bars–and freshened them up a little.
-If you’re looking for a twist on oatmeal cookies or bars and you love the taste of butterscotch chips, then consider this great recipe the next time you make a batch of cookies.
+I first made Oatmeal Scotchies and posted them on my blog in August 2013.
+I was not at all pleased with how the pictures turned out.
+I’ve remade these cookies (January 2014) to try again.
+This time I made them as cookies instead of bars.
+This is a delicious twist on oatmeal cookies or bars.
+If you love the taste of butterscotch chips, then consider this great recipe the next time you make a batch of cookies.
 It’s pretty easy and the cookies or bars come out tasting superb.
 Your kids will love them too!

 Oatmeal Scotchies are a wonderful treat.